alessandropacielli/deepcomedy/README.md

 - **Char2Char generation and syllabification** --> uses a transformer architecture for both syllabification and text generation; as the name suggests, both encoder and decoder work at character-level.
 - **Word2Char generation** --> we tried to improve the semantics of generated text using a word-level encoder, however the results are only slightly better

+You can download the models we trained from [this link](https://drive.google.com/drive/folders/1u4EhtEESAbTRU-53LXSalcx5LQ4StJM3?usp=sharing).

 The `deepcomedy` folder contains the custom libraries we use in the notebooks.

 The `nlgpoetry` folder contains an alternative syllabification algorithm from [Neural Poetry](https://gitlab.com/zugo91/nlgpoetry).
 We used this for comparison.